c2d-usp/Efficient-LLMs-with-AMP/README.md

 ## Acknowledgements
-We thank Instituto de Ciência e Tecnologia Itaú (ICTi) and Programa de Bolsas Itaú (PBI) for the technical support, resources, and financial aid in the development of the research project.
+We thank Instituto de Ciência e Tecnologia Itaú (ICTi) for the technical support, resources, and financial aid in the development of the research project.
+The authors would also like to thank the Programa de Bolsas Itaú (PBI) of the Centro de Ciência de Dados (C2D), supported by Itaú Unibanco S.A.